The Amazing Race 16

-The Amazing Race 16 is the sixteenth season of the American reality television show The Amazing Race.
-It featured eleven teams of two competing in a race around the world.
+The Amazing Race 16 is the sixteenth season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
+This season visited five continents and nine countries and traveled over 40000 mi during twelve legs.
+Starting in Los Angeles, racers traveled through Chile, Argentina, Germany, France, the Seychelles, Malaysia, Singapore, and China before returning to the United States and finishing in San Francisco.
+This season also saw the return of the Intersection.
 The season premiered on CBS on Sunday, February 14, 2010, and the finale aired on May 9, 2010.
 In Canada, the show premiered on the A-Channel instead of CTV due to the 2010 Winter Olympics, but it returned to CTV after the Winter Olympics concluded.

-Brothers Dan and Jordan Pious were the winners of this season, while cowboy brothers Jet McCoy and Cord McCoy finished in second place, and models Brent Horne and Caite Upton finished in third.
+Brothers Dan and Jordan Pious were the winners of this season, while cowboy brothers Jet McCoy and Cord McCoy finished in second place, and models Brent Horne and Caite Upton finished in third place.

 Production

 Development and filming

 The sixteenth season spanned 40000 mi across five continents and nine countries, including a first-time visit to the Seychelles.

 Racers were observed leaving Los Angeles International Airport on November 28, 2009.
-Racers checked into a pit stop in Puerto Varas, Chile, on December 2, 2009.
-Filming of the show also was reported in Bariloche, Argentina, and Germany.
-Production crews were reported in Singapore, particularly in the Bugis area and the Singapore Flyer.
+Racers checked into a Pit Stop in Puerto Varas, Chile, on December 2, 2009.
+Filming of the show also was reported in Bariloche, Argentina.
+Production crews were reported in Singapore, particularly in the Bugis area and the Singapore Flyer, on December 16.

 In the episode which aired on February 28, 2010, and featured the contestants departing Chile, Phil Keoghan acknowledged the February 27, 2010, Chilean earthquake in a special opening.

 Leg 4 featured an Intersection for the first time since season 11.
 Additionally, teams did a Roadblock together for the first time, where one person from each of the Intersected teams worked together to complete the Roadblock.